MKP has three conjoined purposes.

 excuse and then backdrop for presenting a critical narrative of Keats’s poetic development.

-given what I have thus far noted, I can suggest some of the key factors or moments—shaping
+can suggest some of the key factors or moments—shaping forces

 ~ his constant practice in the writing of poetry, beginning about 1814, and possibly earlier;

-~ his very deliberate study of poetry, art, and drama, starting in earnest over 1815 into 1816, but set off by the early literary tutelage of Charles Cowden Clarke and his education at Clarke’s Academy;
+~ his very deliberate study of poetry, art, and drama (his reading), starting in earnest over 1815 into 1816, but set off by the early literary tutelage of Charles Cowden Clarke and his education at Clarke’s Academy;

 ~ his development of a complex and increasingly original poetics that guides and, interestingly, anticipates his progress—he knows what he wants to do before he does it or can do it; correspondingly, he comes to learn that intimations of future doubts and uncertainties can (as subjects) be poetically enacted as capable strengths rather than as restricting weaknesses—he masters the poetry of risk;